kerguler/PopJSON/docs/tutorial.md

 ## Declaring a population (or a development stage)

 A population, by definition, is a structured collection of similar individuals.
-There exists classes in a population that are invisible to the end user, but they distinguish intividuals into sub-groups.
-For example, an age-structured population of larvae is composed of indivudals all at their larva stage of development, however, some have been there for long but some have just started.
+There exists classes in a population that are invisible to the end user, but they distinguish individuals into sub-groups.
+For example, an age-structured population of larvae is composed of individuals all at their larva stage of development, however, some have been there for long but some have just started.
 The time they turn into pupae depends on how long they have been in the stage.

 ```json
 {